Victorian Information Commissioner and Privacy and Data Protection Deputy Commissioner

 - to make reports and recommendations about information privacy;

-- to audit records of personal information to ensure they are kept in accordance with the IPPs or an approved Guidelines setting out proper practice in an industry or occupation.
-For example, the franchising code of practice sets out rules for businesses operating under a franchise.
-Codes can be voluntary or statutory (required by legislation).;
+- to audit records of personal information to ensure they are kept in accordance with the IPPs or an approved Code of Practice;

 - to conduct investigations and issue compliance notices if it appears a public sector organisation has committed a serious or flagrant breach of the IPPs, a Code of Practice, or an approved information usage arrangement; or if a breach has occurred five or more times in the last two years;

 - to produce guidelines on developing Codes of Practice under the PDP Act and to assess codes submitted for approval;

 - to advise government on legislation and policies affecting privacy;

 - to monitor developments in data processing and computer technology.

 The VI Commissioner has the power to make a public interest determination (PID) or a temporary public interest determination (TPID) that permits an organisation to contravene a specified IPP (except IPP 4 or 6) or an approved Code of Practice if the public interest in doing so substantially outweighs the public interest in complying with the IPP or Code of Practice (pt 3 div 5 PDP Act).
 A PID and TPID can be disallowed by parliament.